How Does a Mortgage Work? A Simplified Guide for First-Time Buyers

 “It allows you to go buy a house without having all of the money in the world to just buy in cash,” shares Helali.

-The median U.S. home price was $346,800 as of December 2020.
-Most Americans don’t have several hundred thousands of dollars lying around, so borrowing is the only option.
-Plus, in today’s low-interest-rate environment, mortgages are cheaper than ever.
+The median U.S. home price was $396,900 as of January 2025.
+Most Americans don’t have several hundred thousand dollars lying around, so borrowing is the only option.
+Plus, in a low-interest-rate environment, buying a house becomes more affordable.

 The downside of using a mortgage is that the process can be stressful and overwhelming, and it often costs a good chunk of change upfront.
 Plus, you’ll have to qualify for a mortgage first, which can be challenging if your credit, income, and savings aren’t where they need to be.